 Wall sconces are an often-overlooked dining room lighting choice.
 Perfect for lighting up dark areas of the room, sconces add a warm and inviting touch.
 Wall lighting is an important element to include when planning your dining room lighting scheme.

-If you only need sconces to provide lighting, choose simple designs that will blend in with the rest of your décor.
+If you only need sconces to provide lighting, choose simple designs that will blend in with the rest of your decor.
 But keep in mind that beautiful wall light fixtures can add a lot of ambience, even in the daytime.
-Note that you may need to hire an electrician to install wall mounted lights if you don’t want the electric cords to be visible.
+Note that you may need to hire an electrician to install wall-mounted lights if you don’t want the electric cords to be visible.

-Dining Room Lighting FAQs
+Dining Room Lighting FAQ

 Make dining room light choices that create the atmosphere you desire to experience around your table.
 Usually, this means starting with a central dining room light fixture, such as a chandelier or pendant light.
 After choosing this main lighting fixture, use lamps or sconces to illuminate the rest of the room.